 Four years later, Woodruff would further revise the Mormon understanding of temple ordinances.
-At the time of the 1846 temple ordinances in Nauvoo, it had not been possible for many saints to seal themselves along family lines.
-And so the practice had grown up of sealing or adopting people to Church leaders.
-In April, 1894, Wilford Woodruff stated that sealings should be performed linking individuals to their actual parents.
-30 Shortly thereafter the Utah Genealogical Society was formed.
+At the time of the 1846 temple ordinances in Nauvoo, it had been impossible for many saints to seal themselves along family lines.
+The practice had grown up of sealing or adopting people to Church leaders.
+In April 1894, Wilford Woodruff stated that sealings should link individuals to their actual parents.
+31 Shortly thereafter, the Utah Genealogical Society was formed.